Reds vs. Angels Player Props Betting Odds

 Friedl Stats

-- Friedl enters this game looking to extend his two-game hit streak.
-During his last five outings he is hitting .263 with a home run and an RBI.
+- Friedl enters this matchup looking to extend his three-game hit streak.
+During his last five outings he is hitting .318 with a double, a home run and an RBI.

 Friedl Recent Games